Reformed Presbyterian Church of Scotland: Foreign missions

-France
+In 2026, the denomination is involved in several foreign missions, including;

+Europe

-The Scottish Church has a direct input into the mission work in Nantes, France via a mission committee which operates under the oversight of the Irish and Scottish RP Churches.
+The Scottish Church has a direct input into mission work in Nantes, France, and Seville, Spain, via a mission committee which operates under the oversight of the Irish and Scottish RP Churches.

-Sudan and Cyprus

-The RPCS takes an active interest in these mission works operated under the oversight of the RP Church in North America.

 Gambia

-In May 2023, RPCS ordained a Gambian minister to pastor their first congregation in Gambia.
+In May 2023, RPCS ordained a Gambian minister to pastor their first congregation in Brikama.

+Outside Europe

+The church also shares in mission work in Chile and Japan.